Red clover

 Red Clover and Osteoporosis

-Red clover (Trifolium pratense) is a popular herb that has been used for centuries in traditional medicine for various health conditions.
+Red clover (Trifolium pratense) is a popular herb that has been used for centuries for its medicinal properties.
 It is rich in isoflavones, specifically genistein and daidzein, which are phytoestrogens that mimic the effects of estrogen in the body.

 Supplements for Osteoporosis